Need a better handle on how you manage your IT firm’s talent and time? It’s called resource management – and this is what you need to know.

 The first step in IT resource management starts with the project, not the people:

-Doing this reduces the risk of delays caused by resource conflicts, and lets you proactively address resource constraints in a timely and cost-efficient way.
-It improves your chances of completing projects on time, and dodges avoidable icebergs.
+Doing this work up front reduces the risk of delays caused by resource conflicts and lets you proactively address resource constraints in a timely, cost-efficient way.
+It also improves your chances of completing projects on time and dodging avoidable icebergs.

 In depth: What is Resource Planning? ➡️